Skip to content

 OkHttpClient client = builder.build();

-* Upgrading Okhttp to 4.5.0 or higher can also solve this problem. * ft-sdk >= 1.6.13
+2. Upgrading Okhttp to version 4.5.0 or above can also resolve this issue.

 Error Data Loss Crash Type Data

-Missing Field Information in Data
+Missing Specific Field Information in Data

 User Data Fields